OpenSourceEconomics/respy/doc/source/setup.rst

 .. image:: images/timing.png

 Agents are forward looking.
-Thus, the do not simply choose the alternative with the highest immediate rewards.
-Instead, their objective at any time :math:`\tau = 0, ...,T` is to maximize the expected rewards over their whole remaining time horizon:
+Thus, the do not simply choose the alternative with the highest immediate rewards each period.
+Instead, their objective at any time :math:`\tau` is to maximize the expected rewards over the remaining time horizon:

 .. math::
     \max_{\{d_k(t)\}_{k \in K}} E\left[ \sum_{\tau = t}^T \delta^{\tau - t} \sum_{k\in K}R_k(\tau)d_k(\tau)\Bigg| S(t)\right]